Saskapult/csc575project/README.md

 - PI5 (advanced): Real-time suggestion of similar voices based on vocal resonance and weight metrics.

-## Rayile Adam Deliverable Idea 2 - Vocal Clip Correction
+## Rayile Adam V01073183 - Vocal Clip Correction
 (It records one’s voice and then alters it and then plays the altered version back.
 Maybe with a configurable delay?
 The idea is that a person can try to mimic what they hear. )

 ### Project Description